Australia: Merger Control

 It is unclear whether an informal merger clearance from the ACCC is a ‘decision’ susceptible to review under Australian administrative law.
 To the extent that it is, the relief available to parties would be limited to largely procedural remedies (eg, a review of the decision by the ACCC or the publication of reasons) rather than any substantive relief.

 In contrast to the informal clearance process described above, a formal clearance decision granted by the ACCC is binding and confers statutory immunity from proceedings from any third party in relation to the merger.

 The formal merger clearance process has the advantage of clear, statutory time frames.
 The ACCC has 40 business days in which to make a decision from the date of application.
 This may be extended by agreement with the parties during the initial 40-day time period, or unilaterally by the ACCC for an additional 20 business days.
 If the ACCC does not formally clear the merger within that time period, it is deemed to have made a decision not to clear the merger.

-The ACCC’s decision not to grant a clearance is subject to a limited merits review, essentially ‘on the papers’, before the Australian Competition Tribunal.
-The tribunal must make its decision within 30 business days or, if it considers the matter complex, within an additional 60 days.
+The ACCC’s decision not to grant a clearance is subject to a limited merits review, essentially ‘on the papers’, before the Australian Tribunal.
+The Tribunal must make its decision within 30 business days or, if it considers the matter complex, an additional 60 days.